 Analysis of long-running Dante processPosted by Inferno Nettverk A/S, Norway on Thu Apr 23 14:42:08 MEST 2015

 Making software run properly requires testing and we continuously run tests internally for software we develop in order to uncover as many bugs and problems as possible before the software is released.
-Most problems are usually detected by our internal testing, but testing rarely manages to produce all the diverse configurations and environments that the software might be used in when in production.
+Most problems are usually detected by our internal testing, but testing rarely manages to reproduce all the diverse configurations and environments that the software might be used in when in production.

 Fortunately, now and then there are Dante users that allow us to test and monitor our software on their machines when we are getting close to a new release, and most of our internal tests are passing.
 Apart from allowing us to see how Dante behaves in a specific production environment, this testing has sometimes allowed us to find and fix problems that were not found in our internal tests, and often provides an opportunity to improve our internal test systems based on the the newly discovered problems.